Chad of Mercia: Recall

 Later that same year, King Wulfhere of Mercia requested a bishop.
 Wulfhere and the other sons of Penda had converted to Christianity, although Penda himself had remained a pagan until his death (655).
 Penda had allowed bishops to operate in Mercia, although none had succeeded in establishing the Church securely without active royal support.

 Archbishop Theodore refused to consecrate a new bishop.
 Instead he recalled Chad out of his retirement at Lastingham.
-According to Bede, Theodore was greatly impressed by Chad's humility and holiness.
-This was displayed particularly in his refusal to use a horse: he insisted on walking everywhere.
+According to Bede, Theodore was impressed by Chad's humility and holiness.
+This was displayed particularly in his refusal to use a horse; he insisted on walking everywhere.
 Despite his regard for Chad, Theodore ordered him to ride on long journeys and went so far as to lift him into the saddle on one occasion.

 Chad was consecrated bishop of the Mercians (literally, frontier people) and of the Lindsey people (Lindisfaras).
-Bede tells us that Chad was actually the third bishop sent to Wulfhere, making him the fifth bishop of the Mercians.
+Bede tells us that Chad was actually the third bishop agreed by Wulfhere, making him the fifth bishop of the Mercians.
 The Kingdom of Lindsey, covering the north-eastern area of modern Lincolnshire, was under Mercian control, although it had in the past sometimes fallen under Northumbrian control.
 Later Anglo-Saxon episcopal lists sometimes add the Middle Angles to his responsibilities.
 They were a distinct part of the Mercian kingdom, centred on the middle Trent and lower Tame – the area around Tamworth, Lichfield and Repton that formed the core of the wider Mercian polity.
 It was their sub-king, Peada, who had secured the services of Chad's brother Cedd in 653, and they were frequently considered separately from the Mercians proper, a people who lived further to the west and north.